· · · ·

 The Galactic position and direction of Sirius relative to Earth's Sun.
 Note that, at this extreme scale, the two stars are effectively in the same place.

-The brightest star in the sky is also one of the nearest to Earth: Sirius is just under 9 light years away.
-This is a binary star: the primary star, Sirius A, is orbited by a white dwarf known as Sirius B.
+The brightest star in the sky is also one of the nearest to Earth: Sirius is just under nine light years away.
+This is a binary system: the primary star, Sirius A, is orbited by a white dwarf known as Sirius B.

 Brilliant Sirius, just nine light years from Earth, is in the north of Canis Major, the constellation of the Greater Dog.
 From its home constellation it takes its common name, the 'Dog Star'.